-The results will be analysed further and more results will be added and analysed in the following months and reported in Deliverable D4.3.
+The results will be analysed further and more results will be added and analysed in the following months and reported in Deliverable D4.3 and publications in peer-reviewed journal articles.
 This will also include the assessments of the second biophysical mass-flow model SOLm, an intermediate assessment in 2030 and including an analysis of further indicators for environmental and social aspects, as well as certain economic assessments.
+The economic model finds that a combination of EU production taxes, EU consumption taxes, and EU import tariffs are sufficient to generate the quantity outcomes from the biophysical model.
+This deliverable contains some minor inconsistencies related to the qualitative storyline descriptions and the modelling input.
+The scenarios will be further refined in coming work to resolve these.